osohq/oso/docs/using/libraries/python/index.rst

 Python Authorization Library
 ============================

-Oso currently provides an authorization library to integrate oso with Python applications.
+oso is available as a :doc:`package</getting-started/download/python>` for use in Python applications.

 Code-level documentation is :doc:`here<api>`.